SubuhanLathif/React-Projects/Weather App/README.md

 <b>How to Use</b>

-To run the Recipe API project locally, follow these steps :
+To run the Weather API project locally, follow these steps :

 1) Clone the repository.
 2) Install dependencies using npm install.